evnhf/groundwork-commons/README.md

 - **Democratic governance** - Elected node operators with consensus-based decision making
 - **Community ownership** - No corporate intermediaries, data stays local
 - **Hyperlocal scale** - Optimized for neighborhoods of 5-50 people
-- **Federation** - Neighborhoods can optionally bridge with other neighborhoods
+- **Data sovereignty** - All data stays within the neighborhood network
 - **Platform cooperativism** - Technical architecture aligned with cooperative governance

 ## How It Works